shiftan/simple_sagemaker/README.md

 ## High level flow diagram
 ![High level flow diagram](https://github.com/shiftan/simple_sagemaker/tree/master/docs/high_level_flow.svg?raw=true "High level flow")

+# Worker environment configuration
+Each worker can use the `worker_lib` library to get access to its running configuration parameters.
+To get access call `worker_config = worker_lib.WorkerConfig()`.

 # Data maintainance on S3
 All data, including input, code, state and output, is maintained on S3.
 The bucket to use can be defined, or the default one is used.
 The files and directories structure is as follows: